title: A helicopter ride to visit hospital ship USNS Mercy in Sihanoukville

 Half a dozen of Cambodian bloggers get introduced to how Cambodian citizens have access to healthcare

 A woman from Svay Rieng province received an operation of her eye.
-After lunch, we had a chance to meet the ship captain.
-I asked him when the ship was built.

 We returned to the airbase in Phnom Penh.